 As mentioned, Thailand plans to build several mega projects to uplift its infrastructure.
 This is well-known among international developers that flood the market to build condominium units close to the new infrastructure.

 Thailand faces challenges due to demographic issues.
-It’s ranked number 3 globally in terms of fastest shrinking working age populations.
+It’s ranked number 3 globally in terms of the fastest-shrinking working age population.

-You should also keep in mind that the market performs differently depending on property types and locations.
-The luxury segment with properties located in the central areas in Bangkok continue to attract a vast number of foreigners.
+That said, keep in mind that the market performs differently depending on property types and locations.
+The luxury segment with properties located in the central areas continue to attract a vast number of foreigners.

-Low and medium priced properties in the suburban areas, that are mainly built to cater Thai buyers, has seen a greater oversupply, and with a more shaky market.
+Low and medium-priced properties in the suburban areas, that are mainly built to cater to Thai buyers, has seen a greater oversupply.